xoxttxox/MSCEditor/README.md

 # MSCEditor
+MSCeditor - a save editor			by durkhaz
-A feature packed save-file Editor for the game "My Summer Car"
+For the (great) game "My Summer Car"		by Amistech Games